rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 ## 2017

--   _When Breath Becomes Air_ by Paul Kalanithi
 -   _The Reason for God: Belief in an Age of Skepticism_ by Timothy Keller
 -   _Mere Christianity_ by C.S.
 Lewis
 -   _The Case for a Creator_ by Lee Strobel